jouellnyc/Porsche_L9110/README.md

 <BR>
 I wanted to see if I could create it from scratch  powered by a Raspberry Pi Pico or an ESP 32.

+Some of the design goals were:
+- Low cost / Simple Design
-Some of the design goals were low cost and  creating from scratch / not following any particular recipe.
+- Creating from scratch / not following any particular recipe.
+- Start 'now' - even without a proper chassis or wheels - just what I have.
 <BR>
 I had a few of these L9110  motor controllers so I figured I'd try to use some of these and some 5 volt motors.